recommend-games/blog/content/posts/sdj_2021_2/index.md

 *1–4 players, 15–45 minutes, 10+ years, light (1.1)*

 {{< img src="318977" size="x300" alt="MicroMacro: Crime City" >}}

+{{% game 318977 %}}MicroMacro{{% /game %}} was a strong favourite of many pundits, so it is no surprise to see it nominated.
+The proposition of jumping straight into the game – before even unwrapping the box – is clearly something the jury values highly.

+Kudos also to the publisher for timing the [announcement](https://twitter.com/spielwiese/status/1394285352660176898?s=20) of the sequel {{% game 338834 %}}MicroMacro: Full House{{% /game %}} perfectly!
+Interestingly, the next installment will include a form of content warning that should enable parents to decide if a particular case is suitable for their children.
+This system might remove the main obstacle for {{% game 318977 %}}MicroMacro{{% /game %}} to claim {{% sdj / %}}

 ## {{% game 326494 %}}The Adventures of Robin Hood{{% /game %}}